chillerlan/php-oauth/docs/Development/Create-provider.md

-# Create your own Provider class
+# Create your own provider class

 Thanks to clever abstraction, creating a new provider class is almost trivial; often it's only a few lines of code.
 You start by extending one of the abstract classes, depending on which OAuth version the service supports.